 We had three stops in Winchester the next day: George Washington's Office, Stonewall Jackson's Headquarters, and Abram's Delight, which is the oldest house in Winchester.

-Below is Washington's Office, which he used in 1755-1756 while overseeing the construction of Fort Loudoun.
-The Office was originally a one-room cabin; later owners added onto the room on either side.
+Below is Washington's Office, which he used in 1755-1756 while overseeing the construction of For

 The fort, and the soldiers it housed, were intended to protect the people of the then-frontier from Indian raids and attacks by the French.